Latest News from FINTRAC

 Feb 17, 2021 – Updated Guidance on Ongoing Monitoring, PEPs and Business Relationship Requirements

 In anticipation of the guidance that comes into effect on June 1, 2021, FINTRAC has updated a number of guidances.
-The revised guidance on ongoing monitoring requirements answers the following questions:
+The revised guidance comes into effect on June 1, 2021.
+Ongoing monitoring requirements answers the following questions:

 - What is ongoing monitoring?